zakirhossainofc/Emplyee_attendence_sheet/README.md

 # Emplyee_attendence_sheet
-I useD microsoft excel to build this attedence sheet and functions i used are
+I used microsoft excel to build this attedence sheet and functions i used are
 # sequence
 # datevalue